DevExpress-Examples/blazor-use-devexpress-theme-variables/README.md

 ## Implementation Details

-This example customizes native HTML and built-in DevExpress elements using CSS classes.
-The example stores CSS rules in a separate [dx-variables.css](./CS/DxThemeVariablesExample/wwwroot/css/custom/dx_variables.css) stylesheet and passes it as a parameter to the [AddFilePath](https://docs.devexpress.com/Blazor/DevExpress.Blazor.ThemeProperties.AddFilePaths(System.String--)) method during Fluent theme registration.
+This example customizes native HTML and DevExpress elements using CSS classes.
+The example stores CSS rules in a separate [dx-variables.css](./CS/DxThemeVariablesExample/wwwroot/css/custom/dx_variables.css) stylesheet and passes it as a parameter to the [AddFilePath](https://docs.devexpress.com/Blazor/DevExpress.Blazor.ThemeProperties.AddFilePaths(System.String--)) method when you register a Fluent theme.

 ### Use DevExpress CSS Variables to Style Native HTML Elements